EDUCBA

 Lock range Example 2.3

-Example #3 – INDIRECT Formula using Name Range
+Example #3 – INDIRECT formula using Name Range

 INDIRECT Formula using name range example 3.1

-Input a string “sales “ in the cell G45.
+Input the string “sales “in cell G45.

 INDIRECT Formula using name range example 3.2